Introduction

 Organization

-The lessons will happen on Mondays and Wednesdays, on the slot 10h30-12h30 (Central European Time), from January until the end of March 2025, with a first lecture scheduled on Wednesday, January 15, 2025, and a one-week break from February 23 until March 2.
+The lessons happened on Mondays and Wednesdays, on the slot 10h30-12h30 (Central European Time), from January until the end of March 2025, with a first lecture scheduled on Wednesday, January 15, 2025, and a one-week break from February 23 until March 2.

-The lesson sessions (16x2h) will be completed by tutorial/seminar sessions (4x2h), which will take place at regular intervals on the Wednesday slot, and which will be devoted to recollections of notions used in the course, to exercises, to student talks, … (On the first week of the course, an exceptional tutorial session will be organized on Wednesday, January 15, after the first lecture in order to review some prerequisites of the course.)
-The activities proposed for the tutorials will be made available online, on the moodle site of the course, for the remote participants.
+The lesson sessions (16x2h) are completed by tutorial/seminar sessions (4x2h), which took place at regular intervals on the Wednesday slot, and which are devoted to recollections of notions used in the course, to exercises, to student talks, … (On the first week of the course, an exceptional tutorial session was organized on Wednesday, January 15, after the first lecture in order to review some prerequisites of the course.)
+The activities proposed for the tutorials are made available online, on the moodle site of the course.

 Contact: benoit.fresse[chez]univ-lille[point].fr / https://pro.univ-lille.fr/benoit-fresse/